furnstahl/Physics-8805/installation/install.md

 Note that there are also other options ('venv', 'pipenv') for creating virtual environments that includes the python version and packages that we will be using.

-Once the environment is set up and activated, you are encouraged to enter the intro directory and start the jupyter notebook:
+Once the environment is set up and activated, you are encouraged to run the test Jupyter notebook:

     cd intro
-    jupyter notebook bayesTALENT_intro.ipynb
+    jupyter notebook Anaconda_Bayes_test.ipynb

+Other notebooks can be found in the subdirectories under topics.